General terms and conditions concerning provision of services of provativ GmbH

 (3) Regardless of statutory regulations, the contractor is entitled to withdraw from the contract if

 a) the client behaves contrary to the contract and the breach of duty is significant,

 b) the client has made false statements made about their creditworthiness,

 c) the performance due from the contractor is not available.
 In this case, the contractor undertakes to inform the client immediately about the unavailability, and reimburse the client's considerations immediately.

-(1) If a third party asserts vis-à-vis the client that a service has violated their rights, the client will notify the contractor immediately in written detail, and give them an opportunity to ward off the asserted claims.
+(1) If third parties assert to the client that a service violates their rights, the client will notify the contractor immediately, comprehensively and in writing and grant the contractor the opportunity to ward off the asserted claims.

-(2) If the client presents the contractor with drawings, models or samples for performing their contractual tasks, the client has a responsibility toward the contractor for ensuring that these are exempt from the industrial property rights of third parties.
-If third parties assert industrial property rights vis-à-vis the contractor, the client shall exempt the contractor on the first request.
+(2) If the client provides the contractor with drawings, models or samples in order to fulfil the contractual task, the Contractor shall be guaranteed that these are free of third party industrial property rights.
+If third parties assert claims against the contractor which are based on an aforementioned infringement, the client shall indemnify the contractor upon first request.
 In this case, the contractor is furthermore entitled to discontinue their provision of services without examination of the legal situation.

 § 12 Duties of loyalty